 The madness of Mardi Gras can be enough to deter even the most seasoned revelers, but the Big Easy becomes surprisingly level headed—and feels like the backdrop for your own personal date night—in January and March, when hurricane season is all but a distant memory.
 Bonus: With temperatures hovering near the mid-60s and 70s, there’s no trace of the oppressive heat and humidity that dogs the summer months, making it perfect for beignet-scented bike rides through the Garden District, afternoon tipples on Jackson Square, and jazzy nights in the French Quarter.
 And be sure to catch the Rembrandt and Rubens on loan from institutions like the National Gallery of London at the New Orleans Museum of Art’s exhibition celebrating the city’s tricentennial before it ends on January 27th.

 The Serious Skier: Jackson Hole

 If the flash of Sundance in Park City, Utah, feels like too much, this is your place.
 The snowpack reaches its, ahem, peak in January and February, making it an ideal time to schuss down the mountains in Jackson Hole, Wyoming.
 The only downside: You’ll need to brace yourself for both the cold and lack of beginner trails.
 But the quintessential winter sports town has more than enough to lure adventure seekers and luxury lovers alike, from snowmobiling tours through Yellowstone National Park to a lively après ski scene.
-Just be willing to splurge on five-star slope-side lodgings like Four Seasons Resort and Residences for the full experience.

 The Snowbird: Puerto Rico